compromise-evident/Authorship/README.md

 new number by selectively revealing solutions to that old list where solutions published = 1, and solutions missing = 0.
 This binary represents your new # and 9,000-character message.

-Half of each list must be solved per event, this prevents censorship attacks where keys are withheld for misrepresentation.
+Half of each list is solved per event, preventing censorship attacks where keys are withheld for misrepresentation.
-And this binary symbolism actually represents a *hash* of your new number & message.
+And this "presence and absence of keys" actually represents a *hash* of your new number & message.
+(Your new number & message is automatically appended to until its hash is bit-distributed.)

 <p align="center">
   <img src="https://raw.githubusercontent.com/compromise-evident/Authorship/main/Other/Main_documentation_b19e0021f192f4e94d20fe96346c15362578ff4eb85c3749043c2253bba9bf8e.png">